 Dashboard Design Best Practices and Examples

 What Is a dashboard?
-Well, it's a vital part of web applications that is extremely useful when it comes to presenting data-based intelligence in an easy-to-digest format.
+Well, it's a vital part of web applications that is extremely useful when it comes to presenting data-based intelligence in an easy-to-digest format, especially in data-rich systems, like logistic software or bank website design.
 It represents a great way of displaying the most necessary information on a single screen, making it possible to quickly monitor, interpret, and analyze it.

 A successful dashboard design means that information is displayed clearly and efficiently, being communicated quickly to users; trends and changes in the data over time are shown.